jtbspace/eyetube/README.md

-# eyetube
+# Eyetube

 This is a react website that pulls data from the youtube api and displays vedios based on your search.
-This is also a compressed version as the website is running on github pages:
+This is also a compressed version as the website is running on github pages:https://jtbspace.github.io/eyetube/.